-Underscore supports in-depth reporting in Oregon and beyond.
-We encourage and aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a special focus on Indian Country and other marginalized coverage areas.
+Underscore is committed to in-depth, Indigenous-centered reporting in the Pacific Northwest.
+We aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a focus on tribal communities.
 We are funded by grants and donations from organizations and individuals who believe in the importance of independent journalism.

 Underscore produces collaborative journalism framed by justice to promote civic engagement and a fair-minded society.

-There is clearly a need for this work.
 Newsrooms are closing at an alarming rate, leaving many communities without the news and information they need to thrive.
 Underscore’s stories focus on elevating underrepresented voices to foster conversation, interrupt stereotypes, untangle complex issues and promote a better understanding of one another.
-Our goal is to reinforce equity, especially in our own newsroom and how we cover the news and provide information.
-We are conscious of the importance of systems change and approach our coverage with an eye to disrupt the balance of power in traditional American systems, including media, that do not serve our country with either equity or fairness.

 We seek to live by the principles of diversity, equity and inclusion in both our coverage and operations, including recruitment and hiring.
 We are proud to be a BIPOC-led organization with a dedicated staff of Indigenous journalists and non-Indigenous allies, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students each summer.